Dayjo/js-error-handler/README.md

 # JS Error Handler

 Simple script to handle js errors and send them server-side for your perusal.
 It catches errors and optionally sends them to your server via ajax.
-It stores all errors in the browsers [sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) making them available to your JS app too.

 __Note:__ This library has no included dependencies.
 If you want the AJAX posting to work, you'll need to be including either `jQuery` or `axios`.
 It looks for either `jQuery.post` or `axios.post` to send the data.